IDEAS-Watersheds/ideas-watersheds.github.io/software-ecosystem/doi-best-practices.md

 You can get a badge for the general DOI or for a specific release.

+<h3>DOE CODE</h3>

-<h3>Setting up DOE CODE</h3>
+<h4>Setting up DOE CODE</h4>

-An high level overview of DOE CODE is avaialable in this video : https://www.youtube.com/watch?v=NKo0U92PXzA
+An high level overview of DOE CODE is avaialable in this video [Introducing DOE CODE](https://www.youtube.com/watch?v=NKo0U92PXzA)

-A tutorial on setting up a project is avialable on the IDEAS-Watersheds software page :  https://docs.google.com/presentation/d/1DgVAqFkQiuD-03XJy5GqDxNsYr7Robdl/edit?usp=sharing&ouid=111484267752678144523&rtpof=true&sd=true
+A set of tutorial slicdes on setting up a project is avialable on the IDEAS-Watersheds software page at [DOE CODE Slides](https://docs.google.com/presentation/d/1DgVAqFkQiuD-03XJy5GqDxNsYr7Robdl/edit?usp=sharing&ouid=111484267752678144523&rtpof=true&sd=true).

+A video of this presentation is here [DOE CODE Presentation](https://drive.google.com/drive/folders/1VOLL0PctOdw44e7mDi11rmAiKRJq1Pc_?usp=sharing).

+OSTI provides a [DOE CODE FAQ](https://www.osti.gov/doecode/faq) which has useful suggestions and help setting up projects.

 If your are using a public repository DOE CODE will auto populate many of the meta-data fields from the repository.

-Longest step for initial setup was editing the contributors section.
+The longest step for initial setup was editing the contributors section.
 DOE-CODE imports the usernames from GitHub but that didn't seem super useful.
-On ParFlow we did some manual editing of the auto-imported to fill out full names and institions when known.
+On the ParFlow project some manual editing of the auto-imported to fill out full names and institions when known was done.

-Questions:

-SGS - Thought it was possible to upload a tarball of software to DOE code.
-Initial browsing of Submit New Software Project forms, didn't see how this was done.

-DOE CODE FAQ link https://www.osti.gov/doecode/faq

-Link to Software best practices seminar with DOC CODE staff?

-<h3>Updating DOE CODE</h3>
+<h4>Updating DOE CODE</h4>

 TODO add some figures here?